TradeTrust/documentation/docs/topics/introduction/what-is-tradetrust.md

 sidebar_label: What is TradeTrust
 ---

-TradeTrust is a framework that is built using [Open Attestation](https://github.com/Open-Attestation/open-attestation) framework as its base and as a collaborative work between IMDA and Govtechsg.
+TradeTrust is a framework that is built using [TrustVC](https://github.com/TrustVC) framework as its base by IMDA.

-TradeTrust comprises globally-accepted standards that connect governments and businesses to a public blockchain to enable trusted interoperability of electronic trade documents across digital platforms and it is offered as a digital utility.
+TradeTrust comprises globally-accepted standards such as W3C Verifiable Credentials (VCs) and Decentralised Identifiers (DIDs).
+In addition to the standards, TradeTrust connects governments and businesses to a public blockchain to enable trusted interoperability of electronic transferable records (ETRs) across digital platforms and it is offered as a digital utility.

 <figure style={{ maxWidth: "960px", margin: "0 auto" }}>
   <img src='/docs/topics/introduction/what-is-tradetrust/key-components-tradetrust.jpeg' />